mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

 # Instructions to Import `ameshousing3`[data](https://www.kaggle.com/datasets/agnihotri/ameshousing3) and Perform Various Tasks in SAS Studio

 ## Step 1: Assign a Library Reference
 To start, assign a library reference to the directory where the dataset is located.
+Make sure to create a new folder named `SAS24` under the `Server Files and Folders` before assigning the library reference.

+### Instructions:
+1. Navigate to the `Server Files and Folders` section in your SAS environment.
+2. Go to the `/home/u639220466/` directory.
+3. Create a new folder named `SAS24`.

 ```sas
 libname mydata '/home/u639220466/SAS24';
 ```